 Our certification stands apart because it balances knowledge and experience.
 Our process is practitioner-oriented, requiring you to put your knowledge into practice and to generate real bottom-line results.

 This is what hiring managers and deployment leaders want to see: that you've studied AND successfully completed process improvement projects.
 Certification that includes real project work separates you from the inexperienced.

 Certification is an important step in your recognition as a Lean Six Sigma practitioner.
 But there are many available Six Sigma certification programs!

 To help you to better consider your options, we have compiled a short Lean Six Sigma certification checklist that will help you to compare Green Belt and Black Belt programs.
 Download one or both of these checklists to aid your selection process.

-You can also check out our online comparisons with other popular certification providers, including Villanova University and the American Society for Quality (ASQ).
+You can also check out our online comparison with the Villanova University.